Keeping your distance

 Despite the best intentions of curious onlookers, repeated and frequent disturbances put animals on edge and affect their health, wellbeing and survival.
 You can help them in their recovery by keeping back and allowing them to seek suitable places to rest undisturbed.

 For your safety and the welfare of marine mammals, you should keep your distance.
-Intentionally harming, touching, harassing, chasing, trying to restrict their path, or getting too close, is illegal.

 Signs of disturbance